 Campus Climate Survey

 The NACCC survey reflects a decade of the USC Race and Equity Center’s qualitative work and the input of race, equity, and inclusion experts on the NACCC Advisory Panel* who have identified the most salient content areas and questions in the field of campus racial climate.
-A diverse Student Advisory Panel consults with NACCC staff about the ways in which undergraduates engage with campus surveys generally; the panel also provides review and input on the content of the campus racial climate survey specifically.
+A diverse Student Advisory Panel consults with NACCC staff about the ways in which undergraduates engage with campus surveys generally.
+The panel also provides review and input on the content of the campus racial climate survey specifically.

 * Members include college and university presidents and provosts, campus diversity and inclusion officers, race and equity content faculty and experts, postsecondary institution membership association directors, institutional researchers, and survey methodologists.